 The Pound Institute holds periodic Academic Symposia in conjunction with the nation’s top law schools in an effort to produce new empirical research supportive of the civil justice system.
 The academic papers prepared for the symposia are published in the co-sponsoring law schools' Law Reviews.
 Topics of recent and upcoming symposia include the "war" on the U.S. civil justice system, the future of redress for injured workers in light of changing employment law, mandatory arbitration, and medical malpractice.
 Symposia are CLE-accredited, and free to Pound Fellows, judges, academics, students and non-profits.
 Attorneys who are not Pound Fellows may attend for a nominal charge.

-2017 - The Jury Trial and Remedy Guarantees: Fundamental Right or Paper Tiger?
+2017 - The Jury Trial and Remedy Guarantees: Fundamental Rights or Paper Tigers?

 cosponsored with the Oregon LawReview and the Oregon Jury Project